-- 1. Illustrate Software development requirements for a specific problem - 2.
-Map the business processes of the system and represent them using usecase & Activity diagrams. - 3.
-Identify the objects to interact, using UML Interaction diagrams to represent object communication. - 4.
-Develop the test cases for project - 5.
+- 1. Apply the Software development model to their problem - 2.
+Analysis the problem and their requirements - 3.
+Design software and engineering process. - 4.
+Develop the test cases to test their project. - 5.
 Develop a full working code for small and complex project.